HL7/davinci-crd/input/pagecontent/conformance.md

 Where US Core profiles do not yet exist (e.g., for several of the 'Request' resources), profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.

 Note that, in some cases, the US Core profiles require support for data elements that are not necessarily relevant to the CRD use case.
-The authors of this IG believe that leveraging existing standard interfaces will promote greater (and quicker) interoperability than would a more finely-tuned custom interface.
+The authors of this IG believe that leveraging existing standard interfaces will promote greater (and quicker) interoperability than would a more finely tuned custom interface.
 CRD clients might still choose to restrict what information is exposed to CRD servers based on their internal data access and governance rules.

 Conformance expectations with respect to US Core in this IG are the same as [those defined in HRex]({{site.data.fhir.ver.hrex}}/conformance.html#uscore).